biocorecrg/ropes-linux-mop2-2023/_sources/mop2_practical.rst.txt

 For this hands-on exercise, we will perform polyA tail length estimation and RNA modification detection on total RNA DRS samples from *Saccharomyces cerevisiae* (see list below):

 - Sample 1: snR36 knock-out strain
-- Samples 2, 3 and 4: wild-type strains
+- Samples 2, 3 and 4: WT strains

 We need to downolad the test dataset that is bundled in this repository